 Believing that summer is the wrong time to proactively prospect could be detrimental to the growth of your agency.
 We hear it all the time, “everyone is on vacation; budgets are locked down; no-one picks up the phone.”
 Our experience is just the opposite.
-Brand marketers are “on” 12 months a year, and when summer approaches, many of them are either getting a head start on 2020 planning, or better yet, figuring out how to spend any remaining budget in 2019.
+Brand marketers are “on” 12 months a year, and when summer approaches, many of them are either getting a head start on 2023 planning, or better yet, figuring out how to spend any remaining budget this year.
 Summer is their time to try that one tactic they’ve been putting off, double down on a program, or invest in a targeted campaign.
 Yet many agencies slow down or stop their prospecting entirely over the summer months.

 In fact, summer is a prime opportunity for you to break away from your competitors.
 Growth driven agencies who continue a steady pace of proactive business development into Q2 find significant success in overall revenue goals by creating conversations and opportunities with their prospects.